A few months after my ex-husband and I decided to separate, I heard a lot of things from people who had been through a

-There is nothing more confusing than the ups and downs of a broken marriage.
+Nothing is more confusing than a broken marriage’s ups and downs.
 One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself, and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon, and you feel hollow inside.

 You mistake that for missing your ex-partner, which turns you inside out because you were just feeling so happy and free.
 You can miss the old days you used to share together without wanting them back, and that takes a while to decipher and sort out because it makes no sense some days.

 No one mentions that guilt that will weigh you down.
-That there will be days you wish you were a different person because maybe if you were, you would have been able to do better for your family and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put myself through the grinder some days.
+That there will be days you wish you were a different person because maybe if you were, you would have been able to do better for your family, and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put me through the grinder some days.

 It’s almost like if you don’t beat yourself up about your situation, you think you are being lazy and letting yourself off the hook because it’s really hard to not take full responsibility for carting your kids back and forth and making them split up the holidays.
 Accepting you did your very best somehow seems harder.

 Each divorce is different, and everyone handles their specific experience in their own way.
-But when you start the process, there are so many scary unknowns and no one is really prepared regardless of the advice they get or books they read.
+But when you start the process, there are so many scary unknowns, and no one is prepared, regardless of the advice they get or books they read.

-The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible whether it’s been two weeks or 10 years since your split.
+The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible, whether it’s been two weeks or ten years since your split.